Eight Questions That can be Answered Through Agglomeration Testing

 Technical Writer

-Will my material agglomerate?
+1. Will my material agglomerate?

-differently to agglomeration.
 Some materials will readily agglomerate with little assistance, while others simply will not agglomerate, or may require substantial preconditioning to bring them to a point where agglomeration is possible.

 Material before and after agglomeration during testing in the Innovation Center

-Can agglomeration solve my material problem?
+2. Can agglomeration solve my material problem?

-What equipment configuration will be required to produce the results I’m looking for?
+3. What equipment configuration will be required to produce the results I’m looking for?

 A variety of agglomeration equipment is available.
 Depending on the desired end product characteristics, as well as the raw material characteristics and specific process requirements, some types of equipment are likely to be a better fit than others.
-For example, when working with a feedstock of finely divided solids, a pin mixer is usually a better choice compared to a pugmill mixer.
-Likewise, if size control and a highly refined product are the goals, a disc pelletizer offers a better option compared to a rotary drum.
-Equipment is also frequently combined in different configurations to achieve the desired end product specifications.
+For example, when working with a feedstock of finely divided solids, a pin mixer is usually a better choice compared to a pugmill mixer, since the pin mixer is more self-contained.

-Determining the optimal equipment configuration can be challenging and is best carried out by an expert with an extensive background in agglomerating different kinds of materials, and a solid understanding of the different methods of agglomeration.
+Determining the optimal equipment configuration can be challenging and is best carried out by an expert with an extensive background in agglomerating different kinds of materials and a solid understanding of the different methods of agglomeration.

-What binder, if any, will work best for my material?
+4. What binder, if any, will work best for my material?

 Binding agents are an industry of their own, with hundreds of options and variations available.
 While binder type is often narrowed down based on end product use, there are still many options to explore.

-Can my product be improved?
+5. Can my product be improved?

 Agglomeration testing is frequently used to evaluate the potential improvement of a product, as well as whether or not that improvement is economically viable.